thelabdc/DHS-TANFRecertification-Public/README.md

 probability calculations, one need only open `05-posterior-probs.R`, which loads the necessary data.
 Each file from `02` writes a new `.RData` object if needed.

-A single variable, `updated_by`, was removed from the planned public data on 18 October 2019.
+A single variable, `updated_by`, was removed from the planned public data on 2019-10-18.
 This administrative variable was not used in any analysis.
 The code used to remove it was structured as follows.

 ```
 library(readr)